stlab/copy-on-write/README.md

 **Online Documentation:**
 The latest documentation is automatically built and deployed to [GitHub Pages](https://stlab.github.io/copy-on-write/) on every push to the main branch.

+**Version Management:**
+The project version is maintained in a single location in the `project()` command at the top of `CMakeLists.txt`.
+When creating a new release:
+1. Update the version in `project(stlab-copy-on-write VERSION X.Y.Z)`
+2. The version will automatically propagate to:
+   - CMake package configuration
+   - Doxygen documentation
+   - GitHub release

 `stlab::copy_on_write<T>` is a smart pointer that implements copy-on-write semantics.
 It allows multiple instances to share the same underlying data until one of them needs to modify it, at which point a copy is made.
 This can provide significant performance benefits when dealing with expensive-to-copy objects that are frequently copied but rarely modified.

 ## Features